Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ### Building models and basic statistics

 We'll apply more rigor to our models as we progress through the ensuing chapters.
-However, I want to introduce a couple of concepts in this here.
+However, I want to introduce a couple of concepts in this chapter.
 We will add to the complexity as we move into actual projects.

 #### ANOVA